AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 >
 >Installing a package can overwrite or delete existing content.
 Only upload a package if you are sure that it does not delete or overwrite content that you need.

-Immediately prior to installation of your package, a snapshot package is created to contain the content that will be overwritten.
-This snapshot will be re-installed if you uninstall your package.
+Prior to installation of your package, Package Manager automatically creates a snapshot package that contains the content that will be overwritten.
+This snapshot will be reinstalled if you uninstall your package.

 1. [Access Package Manager.](#accessing)

-1. Open the package details of the package you wish to install from the package list by clicking on the package name.
+1. Open the package details of the package you wish to install from the package list by clicking the package name.

 1. Either click the **Install** button in the item details or the **Install** link in the package status.

-1. A dialog will request confirmation and allow for additional options to be specified, if required.
+1. A dialog will request confirmation and allow for additional options to be specified.

    * **Extract Only** - Extract the package only so that no snapshot is created and therefore uninstall will not be possible
    * **Save Threshold** - Number of transient nodes until automatic saving is triggered (increase if you encounter concurrent modification exceptions)